 Investing in Principal Supervisors to Lead School Improvement

 Moderator: Max Silverman

 Executive Director, Center for Educational Leadership, University of Washington

 Chief of Secondary Schools, District of Columbia Public Schools

 Director of K-8, Des Moines Public Schools

 Director, Academy for School Leadership and the Executive Director for the National Policy Board Educational Administration

 Educating all children at high levels depends largely upon having effective school building principals.
 Yet, skill at implementing quality systems for recruiting, developing and evaluating principals, is not universally strong.
-Superintendents and Principal Supervisors agree that quality principal supervision programs should be a high priority.
-This session highlights strategies and tools developed by school districts and researchers with support of the Wallace Foundation that assist districts to select and develop principal supervisors.
-Highly skilled principal supervisors provide on the job support, coaching and supervision for building leaders to lead school improvement.
+Gain strategies and tools developed by school districts and researchers with support of the Wallace Foundation that assist districts in selecting and developing principal supervisors.

 12:45 – 1:45pm